ectom/site/README.md

 # My Portfolio 2.0
 Made with React and Material UI

+## Branches
+Development -> Master
+Development is the most up to date, working code Master is the build that Github Pages serves from

 ## Available Scripts

 In the project directory, you can run: